Stampede for stocks as central banks act on inflation

 - Eurozone PMI data disappoints

-LONDON, Dec 16 (Reuters) - World stocks marched back towards record highs on Thursday as surging inflation saw Britain and Norway hike interest rates after the U.S. Federal Reserve accelerated its stimulus withdrawal.
+LONDON, Dec 16 (Reuters) - World stocks marched back towards record highs on Thursday as surging inflation saw Britain and Norway hike interest rates and the ECB trim its super-sized bond buying programme a day after the U.S. Federal Reserve had accelerated its withdrawal.

-The European Central Bank was up next and there was another rout for Turkey's battered lira as its central bank went the other way, ploughing on with rate cuts. read more

 Register now for FREE unlimited access to reuters.com

-The pan-European STOXX 600 index (.STOXX) jumped 1.5%, led by the tech (.SX8P) and energy (.SXEP) sectors.
-Record high Wall Street was set to rise again , while sterling and UK bank shares shot up after the BOE ended months of flirting with the idea and hiked rates, albeit by only 0.1%.
+Record high Wall Street was also set to rise again , while sterling and UK bank shares bother shot up after the BOE ended months of flirting with the idea and became the first G7 central back to hike rates, albeit by only 0.1%. read more

 The Fed had laid out a scenario in which the pandemic, despite the Omicron surge, gives way to a benign set of economic conditions, with inflation easing largely on its own, interest rates increasing slowly, and unemployment staying low.